From Confounding to Learning: Dynamic Service Fee Pricing on Third-Party Platforms

 In the first simulation (c.f. \Cref{fig:log,fig:sqrt}), since we know $\sigma_S^2$ in advance, there is no need to do hypothesis testing.
 Hence, we only use 10 rounds to warm up.
 Later, when we update our service fee policy, we need at least 100 data points to preserve stability.
 We use the fact that $\beta$ is negative, and we use zero to truncate it when the estimated $\hat\beta$ is positive.

 In the second simulation (c.f. \Cref{fig:phase_sigmaS}), we now set $T=10{,}000$ and, as we don't know $\sigma_S^2$ now, we set $T_0=100$, which is around $10\log(T)$, to do hypothesis testing.
 When the empirical variance is larger than $\frac{10}{\sqrt{T}}$, we output $\HH_1$ and otherwise $\HH_0$.
 When categorized in $\HH_0$, we add artificial randomness sampled from $\cN(0,\frac{10^2}{\sqrt{\text{size}(\cD)+1}})$.
-The sole rationale for selecting 10 as the hyperparameter is to enhance the visual clarity of the phase transition.
-We delete two outliers.
-As we have 200 trajectories, it means that more than 99\% of the samples perform well, which is acceptable in probability.
-The two deleted samples are $\sigma_S^2 = 0.1560$ and $\sigma_S^2 = 0.2704$ with regret 56435.92 and 75731.14, respectively.
+Consistent with the high-probability guarantee, 198 of the 200 simulated trajectories (99\%) exhibit the predicted phase-transition pattern.
+The two exceptional trajectories, at $\sigma_S^2=0.1560$ and $\sigma_S^2=0.2704$ with regrets 56435.92 and 75731.14, are omitted from the visualization to preserve the scale of the typical trajectories.
 Besides, for the LOWESS, we choose moderate 0.3 as the hyperparameter, namely, fraction.
-It follows the folklore advised in \citet{cleveland1979robust}.
+This follows the standard LOWESS convention in \citet{cleveland1979robust}.